Transatlantic Council, Boy Scouts of America

 As a note, we work to fit everyone into the space they reserved so you cannot request to have a specific bungalow (well you can request but we are not able to support the request).

-Each bungalow has...refrigerator, stove, microwave, shower, bathroom, blankets, pillow but you need to bring towels and bed linens.
-A limited number of linens and towels are available at a supplemental charge to paid on site to the campground.
+Each bungalow has...refrigerator, stove, microwave, shower, bathroom, blankets, pillow but you need to bring towels and bed linens and pillow cases (square pillow cases).
+A limited number of linens are available at a supplemental charge to paid on site to the campground.
+There is no Towel Service and towels cannot be provided

 Based on the great job done by everyone during our previous camporees, we are not charged a deposit for the bungalow.
 However, if you do damage the bungalow you will be billed for the damage.
 If you find that there was damage before you arrived please inform the registration staff and the campground staff.